Embed a video for YouTube on Facebook in three steps

 Clideo offers a faster and easier solution.
 Our service provides a range of online video editing tools.
 One of them can help you resize your work.

-Let’s imagine you need to embed a YouTube video on a Facebook post.
-All you need is your favorite browser — on computer or mobile — and a link to your creation.
+Let’s imagine you need to embed your video for YouTube on a Facebook post.
+All you need is your favorite browser — on computer or mobile.
 No need to register or pay anything if your file is up to 500 MB.

 Go on reading to discover the three simple steps that will help prepare the proper film for your Facebook timeline.